elucian/bee/syntax/composite.md

 ## Table

-A table is a collection of (key:value) pairs sorted by key.
+A table is a hash collection of (key:value) pairs sorted by key.

 **syntax**
 ```
+-- define a table type
 type type_name <: {(key_type : value_type)}

+-- declare a new empty table
+make new_map := {} ∈ type_name;
 ```

 **example**
 ```
--- declare a new empty hash map
-make map := {} ∈ type_name;

 -- initial value of map
 alter map := {'a':"first", 'b':"second"};